cytocracy/coastal-conditions/README.md

 # coastal-conditions

-A 1d implementation of Shallow Water Equations, solved numerically and plotted via Matplot.
+A particle implementation of SPH using openGL and Pygame.